Ensure your Year 5 and 6 pupils are secondary ready and close the vocabulary gap. Instant impact on your pupils’ reading skills and confidence.

-But there is another link to the Tour de France here: the French for a bicycle is un vélo - a shortened form of vélocipede, which was an early type of bike with no pedals.
-Hence indoor cycle races take place in a velodrome.
+Linking to the Tour de France: the French for a bicycle is un vélo - a shortened form of vélocipede, which was an early type of bike with no pedals.
+Hence indoor cycle races take place in a VELOrome.

-More velo words - a velocimeter is an instrument which measures (-meter) speed/velocity, and a velociraptor is a speedy dinosaur.
+More velo words - a VELOCImeter is an instrument which measures (-meter) speed/velocity, and a VELOCIraptor is a very speedy dinosaur!

 Enjoy the cycling!

-Other monos words: monologue = a long speech for one person in a play
+monologue = a long speech for one person in a play (log = word, speech)

 monotone = a sound or voice which stays at one pitch, with no intonation